SD-WAN vs. Traditional WAN: Key Differences and Benefits

 Traditional WAN Management Challenges

 Traditional WAN management requires continuous manual monitoring and troubleshooting to maintain optimal performance.
-This makes it difficult to improve performance and quick resolve issues.
+This makes it difficult to improve performance and quickly resolve issues.

 SD-WAN’s Centralised Management Benefits